Medicare Rx Overview

 The annual election period for Medicare drug benefits is from Oct.
 15 - Dec.
 7. All Medicare beneficiaries are encouraged to examine their options each year, as policies and prices change – not to mention that the medication needs of an individual can change from year to year.
 In Durham County, Senior PharmAssist is glad to help any Medicare beneficiary - regardless of income or age - sort through the dozens of plans available to make the best selection for that person.

-During the election period for Medicare drug benefits for 2013, Senior PharmAssist helped 865 individuals - a 72 percent increase from just three years ago.
-For the fourth consecutive year, nearly 2/3 of beneficiaries who had a stand-alone Part D plan needed to switch coverage to save money.
-We helped "switchers" obtain an average projected savings of $676 on prescriptions for 2013 (vs. $547 last year).
-Those who had never received our help with sorting Part D plans achieved an annual projected savings of $897, with 81% needing to switch coverage!
+During the election period for Medicare drug benefits for 2014, Senior PharmAssist helped 896 individuals.
+For the fifth consecutive year, nearly 2/3 of beneficiaries who had a stand-alone Part D plan needed to switch coverage to save money.
+We helped "switchers" obtain an average projected savings of $661 on prescriptions for 2014.
+Those who had never received our help with sorting Part D plans and switched achieved an annual projected savings of almost $900!

 Part D savings figures do not include those we helped who had employer-sponsored coverage, were new to Medicare or had their drug benefits as a part of their Medicare Advantage plans.
 Senior PharmAssist has created a two-page overview regarding Medicare drug benefits, which is updated annually to help guide a beneficiary's decision-making.

 If you miss the annual election period, you may still have the opportunity to sign up for or switch your Medicare-approved drug coverage during the year, depending upon your income and other factors.
 You can call Senior PharmAssist (919-688-4772) to learn more.